Online Resources, 4 - 16 May 2021 | CLASS RECORDINGSTouch In The Time Of Distancing

 We are wired to touch and be touched.
 As we near the end of a year of social distancing, many of us are facing what scientists term ‘skin hunger’.
 Those of us who engage with forms of dance where touch is such an integral part of what we do, are practicing techniques we can call on.
-These awaken our senses and can revitalize us physically and emotionally.
+These awaken our senses and can revitalise us physically and emotionally.

-In these classes, we will draw on the simple fact that touch is an ability we all have, an innate skill that we can hone and use.
+In this workshop, we will draw on the simple fact that touch is an ability we all have, an innate skill that we can hone and use.
 Our explorations will focus on our own touch, and will incorporate principles from mindful physical practices that include the Alexander Technique and Ideokinesis.
 We will observe how touching and sensing consciously can reveal fresh details about our physical structure, stimulate our imagination and rekindle our pleasure in moving.

 These classes will be available as video recordings, available through a link.
 The recordings were first made available in January 2021.

 Since the early 1970s, independent dance artist, Eva Karczag, practices, teaches, and advocates for explorative methods of dance making.
 She performs solo and collaborative work internationally, many of her collaborations bridging diverse disciplines such as writing and video, music and visual art.
 Both her performing and teaching are informed by dance improvisation and mindful body practices including Ideokinesis, Taiji/ Qigong, and the Alexander Technique (ACAT certified teacher) whose concepts, in particular, shape her methodology.